theman-oj10/CareerSync/docs/DeveloperGuide.md

 #### Alternative Approach:
 The alternative approach was to directly transform role and location into optional fields using `Optional<>`. <br>
-This was attempted and removed as it did create some issues where `NULL` values were being passed around and created confusions when testing other features.

 **Implications:**
-Pros: Reduced memory usage as only relevant data for undo/redo operations is stored.
-Cons: Increased complexity and potential code duplication as undo/redo logic needs to be implemented for each command.
+Pros: Avoids `NULL` values being passed around and caused complications when testing other features.
 This approach may also introduce maintenance challenges and potential errors if not implemented correctly.

 **Conclusion:**